alxp12/golangcode-site/content/posts/2019-02-24-basic-docker.md

      - "8080:8080"
 ```

-Once we're all setup, we can docker-compose to get us up and running.
-Note that this implementation doesn't have any form of live reload, so any changes made you'll need to stop the current container and rebuild on up.
+Once we're all setup, we can use docker-compose to get us up and running.
+Note that this implementation doesn't have any form of live reload, so any changes made you'll need to stop the current container and rebuild on up with the command below.

 ```bash
 docker-compose up --build